 WIND MEASUREMENT TOWER - A tower used for the measurement of meteorological data such as temperature, wind speed and wind direction.

-WIND TURBINE GENERATOR or WTG - A machine or device that converts the kinetic energy of the wind into electricity available for use beyond that used by the machine (also commonly known as a "wind turbine" or "windmill").
+WIND TURBINE - A machine or device that converts the kinetic energy of the wind into electricity available for use beyond that used by the machine (also commonly known as a "windmill").

 ARTICLE II - PERMITS

 SECTION 1: APPLICABILITY -